 Rescue 3 International Water Rescue Technician Certification Information:

-To achieve Swiftwater Rescue Technician certification, one must be complete the Swiftwater Rescue Technician I (SRT I) & Swiftwater Rescue Technician Advanced (SRT A), in addition to a Technical Rope Rescue Technician (TRR-TL) course.
+To achieve Swiftwater Rescue Technician certification, each candidate must complete the Swiftwater Rescue Technician I (SRT I) & Swiftwater Rescue Technician Advanced (SRT A), in addition to, a NFPA compliant Technical Rope Rescue; Technician (TRR-TL) course.

 Swiftwater Rescue; Technician Level Certification